DavidCramer/plugin-groups/readme.txt

 == Changelog ==

+= 2.0.5 =
+- Fixed an issue that prevented translations from being added.

 = 2.0.4 =
 - Fixed an issue that if a plugin is removed, the group will cause the admin UI to crash.